CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

 ## Task 1: Organizing SharePoint Teams and Files

-Facilitate the creation of a robust and collaborative workspace on SharePoint for a team project.
+In this task we will facilitate the creation of a robust and collaborative workspace on SharePoint for a team project.
 This step-by-step guide aims to empower users to organize a SharePoint site, establish a structured document library for monthly reports, and foster seamless collaboration among team members.
 We will be using M365 Chat to analyze the details that would be present in a Sharepoint team site.

 ### Task 1.1: Access SharePoint